Canvas-OS/.github/profile/README.md

-# Hello friend, welcome to Canvas:OS 👋
+# Hello, welcome to Canvas:OS 👋

 ## Why We Exist
 We're here to help organisations find flow and perform at their best.